Dog Bite Attorneys in New Jersey

 Also, many dog owners are not homeowners and, therefore, do not have sufficient insurance coverage for the injuries.

-Statute of Limitations on Dog Bite Lawsuits In New Jersey
+Statute of Limitations on Dog Bite Cases In New Jersey

 New Jersey dog bite and dog attack cases must be filed within two years of the attack and/or bite.
 (If the victim was a minor, a different time frame applies).